51Degrees/documentation/src/concepts/flowelements/aspectengine.md

 An **engine** adds handling of cases where a value is requested for a @property which is not available for some reason.

-Consider the case where an **engine** is set up with free data, and the user attempts to retrieve a value for a premium @property.
+Consider the case where an **engine** is set up with free data, and the user attempts to retrieve a value for an enterprise @property.
-An error would be returned stating that the @property was only available in a the premium [data tier](@term{DataTier}).
+An error would be returned stating that the @property was only available in a the enterprise [data tier](@term{DataTier}).

 Consider another case where an **engine** has been built with specific @properties included rather than the full set, and the user attempts to retrieve a value for a @property which was not included.
 An error would be returned stating that the **engine** was not